Raner14/RSecurity-assignment/README.md

 **What it detects:** Account takeover from new external IPs with suspicious activity patterns

 **Why this sophisticated approach:**
 Simple "new IP" detection creates massive false positives (remote work, mobile networks, VPNs).
-Instead, we use **dual-condition logic** that only flags IPs that are BOTH:
+Instead, we use **dual-condition logic** that only flags IPs that are both:
 1. **First-time use** by this user (greater than 60 day gap)
 2. **Recently failed** attempts from same IP (within 60 minutes)